KNX-IOT/knx-iot.github.io/_pages/dns-sd.md

 On Ubuntu & Debian systems, you must install `avahi-utils` package before DNS-SD will work within the KNX-IoT stack.

+On Windows, you will need to install Bonjour, which can be done using the Chocolatey package manager: `choco install bonjour`

 ## Hostname

 The KNX-IoT specification mandates that the hostname of a KNX device must be in